Safaa-Asif/ENDG-233/README.md

 # ENDG-233
-Collection of portfolio projects from ENDG 233 (Programming with Data), covering programming concepts such as control flow, functions, data structures, and file handling.
+Collection of portfolio projects from ENDG 233 (Programming with Data), covering programming concepts such as control flow, functions, data structures, file handling, pseudocode, and flowcharts.

 PORTFOLIO PROJECT #1:
 Designed a simulation that models the completion time of a car in a speed race.
 The program: